Faek/mirc-tf2-pug-script/readme.md

 **Before you install, make sure you have mIRC installed on your system.
 This will not work without mIRC**

-1. Extract zip file directly to your mIRC directory appdata directory
+1. Extract everything from inside the folder mirc-tf2-pug-script-master in the zip file directly to your mIRC's  appdata directory
     * If you're on windows XP, extract it directly to your `C:\Program Files\mIRC` folder or wherever you have mIRC installed
     * If you're on vista, 7, or 8, extract the script to `%APPDATA%\mIRC`  There is a shortcut to that folder that comes with this script.
 (Also, If you hold the Windows Key + R the run dialog will pop up and just type that in to get to that folder)